moien007/TcpFramework/README.md

 Available on NuGet at https://www.nuget.org/packages/TcpFramework

 ## TODO
-- Add documentation
+- Add [more] documentation
-- Comment code lines
+- Comment the code lines